cybruGhost/spotiftyytb/readme.md

 User Management (Important!)

-Since the app is in Development Mode, you need to add users:
+Since the app is in Development Mode, you need to add users :

 Go to your app → Settings → User Management